cryptobotanist/FFXIV-Vibe-Plugin-Rebuilt/README.md

 - HP Changed can have custom min/max values or percentages.
 - Priority system (lower priority number will be stopped).
 - Triggers can be activated only if in or out of combat.

-\* Limited to 10 free triggers in the free version.

-## Premium features
 - The number of triggers are unlimited.
 - Create multiple profiles.
 - Export/Import triggers.